elwayman02/ember-scroll-modifiers/tests/dummy/app/templates/docs/scroll-into-view.md

 ## Browser Support

-This feature is [supported](https://caniuse.com/?search=scrollIntoView) in the latest versions of every browser, with partial support in IE11.
+This feature is [supported](https://caniuse.com/?search=scrollIntoView) in the latest versions of every browser.